Yoruko-Tang/ModelGuard/README.md

     batch_size=1
     ```

-Then you need to choose one of the following attack strategies:
+Then you need to choose one of the following attack strategies by running the corresponding command lines in shell:

 #### a.
 Naive Attack